Mexico doubles down on pivot away from U.S. and Trump

 Mexico is about to take another step to pivot its economy away from the U.S. and President Trump.

 Mexican officials kick off talks with their counterparts in the European Union on Monday to update their own free trade agreement initially signed in 2000.
+Talks between the two sides have taken on a sense of urgency and are on an accelerated schedule now -- the first time Mexico and EU held these talks was in 2013.

 Both sides had expressed a desire for a new agreement for years, but only announced "accelerated" trade talks shortly after Trump took office.